The Expat Community in Brunei

 The British Community

-expat numbers may be smaller, but they’ve had significant historical and cultural influence in the sultanate that goes way back.
+The expat numbers for British community may be smaller, but they’ve had significant historical and cultural influence in the sultanate that goes way back.
 The British presence in Brunei dates to 1888 when Brunei was under the protection of the British Empire and a British resident was installed to govern the affairs of the country.

 On the economic front, the UK maintains important education links with Brunei, sending over many English teachers and teaching coaches to help build local capacity in schools.